For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 There is a long list of over 100 books identifying romance titles written by men on Goodreads.

-According to Electric Literature, the vast majority of gay romances are written by women.
+According to an article by Electric Literature, the vast majority of gay romances are written by women.

 So why are men writing romance and women writing gay fiction?